 CMU Portugal program has already given rise to two unicorn startups

-The CMU Portugal Program, created in 2006 in collaboration between the Foundation for Science and Technology (FCT) and Carnegie Mellon University (CMU) as part of the International Partnerships initiative, has already led to the creation of 12 successful startups that continue to make waves on the national and international scene, including Feedzai, Unbabel, Veniam and Mambu.
-Together, these companies have managed to attract several tens of millions of euros in international funding and have created more than 1,000 highly qualified jobs.
+The CMU Portugal Program, created in 2006 as a collaboration between the Foundation for Science and Technology (FCT) and Carnegie Mellon University (CMU) as part of the International Partnerships initiative, has already led to the creation of 12 successful startups that continue to make their mark on the national and international scene, including Feedzai, Unbabel, Veniam, and Mambu.
+Together, these companies have attracted tens of millions of euros in international funding and created more than 1,000 highly skilled jobs.

-Feedzai maintains an excellent collaboration with the CMU Portugal Program and its founders, Paulo Marques and Pedro Bizarro, were visiting professors at CMU under the Program.
-The startup, in addition to being involved in the Industrial Affiliate Program, is also the proposing institution of the CAMELOT project, which leads collaborative research between Portugal and CMU.
+Feedzai maintains an excellent collaboration with the CMU Portugal Program, and its founders, Paulo Marques and Pedro Bizarro, were visiting professors at CMU under the Program.
+In addition to being involved in the Industrial Affiliate Program, the startup is also the proposing institution for the CAMELOT project, which leads collaborative research between Portugal and CMU.

 Feedzai is a market leader in the fight against financial crime, using artificial intelligence and machine learning to prevent and detect financial crime and make banking safer.
-Headquartered in Coimbra, it has a team of more than 500 people who have been working remotely due to the pandemic.
-The company also has offices in Lisbon, Porto, New York, Atlanta, Silicon Valley, London, Hong Kong and Sydney.
+Headquartered in Coimbra, it has a team of over 500 people who have been working remotely due to the pandemic.
+The company also has offices in Lisbon, Porto, New York, Atlanta, Silicon Valley, London, Hong Kong, and Sydney.

-In this latest round of investment, Mambu has received support from Tiger Global and Arena Holdings, as well as investors Bessemer Venture Partners, Runa Capital and Acton Capital Partners.
-Mambu intends to continue its expansion and invest in markets such as Brazil, Japan and the United States and plans to double its team to more than 1,000 employees by 2022.
+In this latest round of investment, Mambu received support from Tiger Global and Arena Holdings, as well as investors Bessemer Venture Partners, Runa Capital, and Acton Capital Partners.
+It intends to continue its expansion and invest in markets such as Brazil, Japan, and the United States, and plans to double its team to more than 1,000 employees by 2022.

 About FCT's International Partnerships

-The International Partnerships were launched in 2006 and are a strategic collaboration between Portuguese universities and R&D institutions with three US universities: Carnegie Mellon University (CMU), Massachusetts Institute of Technology (MIT) and the University of Texas at Austin (UTA).
-This collaboration gave rise to the CMU-Portugal, MIT-Portugal and UTA-Portugal programmes, which promote the internationalization of Portuguese scientific and higher education institutions, boosting innovative projects and the mobility of highly qualified human resources.
+International Partnerships were launched in 2006 and are a strategic collaboration between Portuguese universities and R&D institutions with three US universities: Carnegie Mellon University (CMU), Massachusetts Institute of Technology (MIT), and University of Texas at Austin (UTA).
+This collaboration gave rise to the CMU-Portugal, MIT-Portugal, and UTA-Portugal Programs, which promote the internationalization of national scientific and higher education institutions, fostering innovative projects and the mobility of highly qualified human resources.

-FCT has been primarily responsible for the public funding of these partnerships, as well as for monitoring them and promoting new thematic knowledge networks.
-For the 2018-2023 period, the International Partnerships are now part of the goPORTUGAL initiative, which strengthens and expands the concept of international partnerships.
+The FCT has been primarily responsible for the public funding of these partnerships, as well as for monitoring them, promoting new thematic knowledge networks.
+For the period 2018-2023, the International Partnerships have become part of the goPORTUGAL initiative, which reinforces and expands the concept of international partnerships.

 More information about the startups: Feedzai and Mambu